jtlamb/google-fit-web/README.md

 2. The activites shown in the Google Fit mobile app `Journal` page are automatically recorded events and cannot be obtained through the REST API.
 Instead, the REST API only has access to a data type entitled `sessions`.
 These `sessions` have to be manually inputed by a user via a third party application, not directly in the Google Fit app.
     - My goal for this was to add a `Activities` table in the `Journal` page where the `Log` is.
 Much like in the home page where the `chips` are used to select between the Heart Points and Steps pie charts, the user can select to see their hourly data or their sessions.
 The `Activites` tab would display those sessions in the rows similar to the Google Fit mobile app.
 Additionally, there would be an option at the top of the table to add a `session`.
 A modal would pop up and allow the user to manually enter their information.

-3. (Maybe) Height and weight were not able to be obtained correctly through the REST API because it is reliant on a user entering their height and weight recently in the Google Fit app.
-If they have not entered it recently, it becomes extraneous tracking dowwn that information.

 ### Overall improve the look and flow of the application
 Right now, the application is very snappy and there are not many transitions.
 For example, when a user is loading into the home page, I would like to show dynamic graphs that smoothly populate with data rather than an instant flash of information.